Ten years ago, searching for a part-time sales manager was not as straightforward or desirable…

 What is Fractional Sales Management?

-Fractional Sales Management is the practice of an experienced sales leader, “The Fractional Sales Manager,” sharing their leadership time with multiple small business sales teams.
 A fractional sales manager is an alternative to hiring a full-time sales manager, providing small businesses with a lower staffing cost while adding a highly skilled manager to lead the sales department.
-A fractional sales manager will take on full accountability, like a full-time manager, for hiring, performance management, compensation and process development, CRM strategy, reporting, goal setting and attainment, coaching, and team and individual growth.
-Adopting Fractional Sales Management has moved past the innovator stage and into early adopters.
+A fractional sales manager will take on full accountability, like a full-time manager, for hiring, performance management, compensation, process development, CRM strategy, reporting, goal setting and attainment, coaching, and team and individual growth.
+The innovation of Fractional Sales Management has moved past the innovator stage and into the early adopters.

 Without a professional sales manager providing “sales leadership,” sales teams are often left alone or managed by the business owner.
 Most owners do not possess the experience, time, or know-how to scale up a sales department.
 Some owners are skilled at selling, but hiring and developing other salespeople is not their strength.
 Underestimating the value of a sales leader who will bring out the best in salespeople and create a culture that will attract better talent will often prolong plateaued sales levels.